 This article will help you read and understand your pathology report for atrophy of the ovary.

-by Emily Goebel MD FRCPC, reviewed on June 8, 2020
+by Emily Goebel MD FRCPC, updated on December 11, 2020

 The ovaries are part of the female reproductive tract.
 They are small organs that are attached to the uterus by the fallopian tubes.
 The outer surface of the ovary is lined by a thin layer of specialized tissue that forms a barrier around the outside of the ovary called epithelium.